a11y-reviews/a11y.reviews/index.md

 This can include web content management systems or other tools that allow authors to post their writing for broad consumption on the web.

+### Google AMP Stories

+4 September 2019.
+Reviewing the AMP Stories demo page, controls are unlabeled, most images are missing text alternatives, content is scattered between controls.
+Generally an unusable experience with a screen reader and problematic with a keyboard.

+#### References

+* [Amphora.](https://ethanmarcotte.com/wrote/amphora/) by Ethan Marcotte, 9 August 2019.
+* AMP itself has accessibility issues, as outlined in [notes from the face-to-face meeting](https://github.com/ampproject/meta-ac/blob/master/meetings/2019-03-f2f.md#accessibility) of the Advisory Committee on 28 March 2019.
+* In those same notes, acknowledgment there is no process for accessibility checking before a component is added, with a target date to have a process in place by 1 January 2020.

+#### Suggestion

+For any organization that needs to meet WCAG 2.x, whether by law or other requirements, do not use AMP Stories.

 ### Dev.to

 31 January 2019.
 Dev.to lets users author their content via Markdown, so they are able to use all of its structuring and semantic features (e.g. regarding headline hierarchy, quotes, images, lists).